abisop/nuttx-docs/en/platforms/xtensa/esp32/boards/esp32-wrover-kit/index.md

 ### leds

-This configuration demonstrates the use of the on-board RGB LED with the
-<span class="title-ref">userleds</span> subsystem.
-To check the included
-example, you can execute the following application:
+This configuration demonstrates the use of the on-board RGB LED with the [userleds]{.title-ref} subsystem.
+To check the included example, you can execute the following application:

     nsh> leds
     leds_main: Starting the led_daemon